-Note 1: Standard seat means test seat or test bench Note 2: For lateral facing child restraint systems in lateral impact, if two positions are possible, then the dummy’s head shall be situated near the side door.
+Note 1: Standard seat means test seat or test bench Note 2: For lateral facing enhanced child restraint systems in lateral impact, if two positions are possible, then the dummy’s head shall be situated near the side door.

-i-Size category Child Restraint Systems shall be tested on the test trolley by means of the test seat prescribed in Annex 6, and in conformity with paragraph 7.1.3.1. below;
+i-Size category Enhanced Child Restraint Systems shall be tested on the bench prescribed in Annex 6, and in conformity with paragraph 7.1.3.1. below;

-Child Restraint Systems of the "specific vehicle ISOFIX" category shall be tested with each vehicle model for which the Child Restraint System is intended.
-The Technical Service responsible for conducting the test may reduce the number of vehicle models tested if they do not differ greatly in the aspects listed in paragraph 6.6.4.1.2.3. of this Regulation.
-The Child Restraint System may be tested in one of the following ways:
+Enhanced Child Restraint Systems of the specific vehicle category shall be assessed for fitwith each vehicle model for which the Enhanced Child Restraint System is intended.
+The Technical Service responsible for conducting the test may reduce the number of vehicle configuration tested if they do not differ greatly in the aspects listed in paragraph 6.6.4.1.2.3. of this Regulation.
+This Enhanced Child Restraint System shall be dynamically tested in one of the following ways:

-Child Restraint System according to paragraph 2.5. and in conformity with paragraph 6.3. of this Regulation and which fit in an envelope defined in Regulation No. 16, Annex 17, Appendix 2, on the test trolley by means of the test bench prescribed in Annex 6 and in conformity with paragraph 7.1.3.1. of this Regulation or in a vehicle body shell in conformity with paragraph 7.1.3.2. of this Regulation.
+Enhanced Child Restraint System according to paragraph 2.7. and in conformity with paragraph 6.3. of this Regulation and which fit in at least an envelope defined in Regulation No. 16, Annex 17, Appendix 2, on the test bench prescribed in Annex 6 and in conformity with paragraph 7.1.3.1. of this Regulation or in a vehicle body shell in conformity with paragraph 7.1.3.2. of this Regulation.